 Look around the modern workplace and you are sure to see coffee, maybe some fruit, perhaps snacks, and in many cases, a kegerator or two.

-Nowadays, we've come to expect food and beverage at work.
+Nowadays, we've come to expect office food and beverage programs at work.
 So, how was it that food became such an integral part of the workplace experience in the first place?
 When did food & beverage become a pillar of the modern office and a staple of the employee experience?

 Looking back at the history of eating at work gives us a view of how food has shaped the modern employee experience.
 History is a window for us to understand the present, after all.